Subhas Chandra Bose - The Transformative years

 After clearing Entrance examination Subhas came to Calcutta and was admitted to the Presidency College.
 But his parents' purpose of sending him to Calcutta was not very successful.
 In Calcutta also Subhas did not have much trouble in setting up a group of students who were like him in disposition, i.e. spiritually oriented and were followers of Ramakrishna Vivekananda ideology.
 Goal of his life was clear, he was not to immerse himself in usual pursuit of happiness and pleasure that students of his age would have done in his place.
 He had a higher ideal, of service to the mankind, of renunciation and of course, celibacy.
 He had a tough battle to fight, with his own tendencies and inclinations against his goal.
 Renouncing the thoughts of sexual desires esp. was not easy.
 That he succeeded to a large extent in overcoming the tides against him, of his family pressures and his internal struggles, testify for his immense will power, something that characterized him throughout his life.
 He understood that life had a purpose and for achieving this purpose it was essential to train the body and the mind through a process of rigorous discipline.
 This stage of his life had prepared him for the later period of turbulence in his political life, esp. the periods of physical hardship in unbearable conditions in the prisons.
 He acknowledged that by accepting the ideals of Ramakrishna and Vivekananda he had been able to resolve many of his inner conflicts and problems.
 His main struggle, as admitted by him was in the field of controlling the sex impulses.
 He had later wondered if it was at all necessary to greatly repress so natural instincts, but in this respect Ramakrishna Vivekananda's strict injunctions were his mainstay.
 He took it for granted that renunciation of lust and greed was the most important factor in spiritual journey.
 He had his moments of dejection and despondency but he was largely successful on account of his indomitable spirit.
 This struggle helped in developing his mental stamina and strength and made him a person of a dogged tenacity.
 If he thought that a course was to be followed he would take that up, come what might, whatever be the price that he had to pay.
 This characteristics shaped his later life and was responsible for all the events that led to his emergence as the Netaji in the theater of the East Asian battlefields.

 The year 1913 saw the emergence of a Subhas who had been shaped by the prevailing conditions in Calcutta.
-He had formed a close group of spiritual seekers in line with Ramakrishna Vivekananda ideology.
+He formed a close group of spiritual seekers in line with Ramakrishna Vivekananda ideology.
 All the students of this group were good in studies and also wanted to work for the welfare of the others.
 They formed a study circle for exploring texts on philosophy, spirituality and nationalist history and used to share knowledge.
-They also recruited new members to their groups and in the process met many people and made friends.
+They recruited new members to their groups and in the process met many people and made friends.
 They also visited places of national and historical importance like Murshidabad where they paid homage to the first fighter of freedom against the British, Siraj-ud-Daula.
-Hemanta was also present in this group.
+Hemanta was part of this group.
 They planned for setting up a large educational institution in line with the traditional Gurukuls.
 They visited Belur Math, went to meet Rabindranath Tagore, and were engaged in social activities.
 They shunned all political activities, esp. the revolutionary ones that were so prevalent at that time in Bengal.
 During that time Aurobindo Ghosh and Bagha Jatin were the most popular leaders in Bengal.
 Surendranath Bannerjee also had considerable influence.
 According to Subhas, Aurobindo's ideology helped in the better appreciation of how different Yoga paths can be harmonized to achieve the spiritual goals.
 In his spiritual outlook Subhas was attracted towards Sankara's philosophy of Advaita, but was not wholly appreciative of the doctrine of Maya.
-Vivekananda's teachings had helped shape his spiritual and Vedantic ideas in a better way.
+Vivekananda's teachings helped shape his spiritual ideas in line with the ideals of practical Vedanta - Seva or Service.
 Years later he would appreciate the doctrine of Achintya Bhedabheda as propounded by the followers of another great son of Bengal and Orissa - Sri Chaitanya Mahaprabhu, the Vaishnava saint.

 Subhas did not like his regular studies.
 The professors in Presidency college seemed to him to be devoid of any substance that could invigorate the students.
 He therefore devoted himself wholeheartedly in social services, like collecting edible staples by begging for distribution among poor.
 In doing all such outward activities like raising funds for flood relief, he got over his shyness and gradually became social.
 He also liked Prof. Prafulla Chandra Roy who was a well known figure in Chemistry, for his erudition and grasp of the subject, as well as for his compassionate nature and his love for his country.